ikeshav26/audiofetch-for-echovia/readme.md

 ## 🔑 API Configuration

-This project uses RapidAPI's YouTube MP3 converter service.
+This project uses RapidAPI's YT DL service.
 To get your API key:

 1. Visit [RapidAPI](https://rapidapi.com/)
 2. Sign up for a free account
-3. Subscribe to a YouTube MP3 converter service
+3. Subscribe to a YT DL service
 4. Copy your API key and host URL
 5. Add them to your server's `.env` file